Albrecht von Rechenberg: Family

 Albrecht von Rechenberg was born in Madrid, Spain.
 As the son of a Prussian aristocrat by birth, his Roman Catholic family traced its origins back to Meissen in mediaeval times, with the title Baron (German: Freiherr) conferred in the 16th, and confirmed by a coat of arms in the 17th century.
 His father, Julius von Rechenberg (1812-1892), whose own father was later a Royal Prussian Privy Councillor, hailed from a long tradition in diplomatic service.
 His mother, Helene Fiedler (1841–1911), came from a family of bankers.
-He married Gabriele Mittenzweig (1875–1965), daughter of a medical director (German: Medizinalrat), in Marienbad, in 1914, but the marriage was childless.
+He married Gabriele Mittenzweig (1875–1965), daughter of a medical director (German: Medizinalrat), in Marienbad, in 1914, but in their marriage, they bore no child.
 Unlike his predecessors, he left no memoirs and there is no biography of his life.

 Early life and career

-He attended school in Prague, where his father had been posted as Consul General, and studied law in Prague, Berlin and Leipzig, but also spent much of his youth in Russia.
+He attended school in Prague, where his father had been posted as Consul General, and studied law in Prague, Berlin and Leipzig, but also spent much of his youth in the Russian Empire.
 He was made a court assessor in 1889, and entered the Foreign Office in the same year.
 In 1893, he served as a district judge in Tanga, in the newly established colonial possession of German East Africa.